 If you’ve been using only our core subject areas for lessons on reading, writing, science, math, or social studies you could be missing out on our best lessons yet.
 Use the Word Up Project lessons on vocabulary to help students develop and practice Tier 2 academic vocabulary.
 Tier 1 vocabulary are those words students start school already knowing.
 Tier 2 are high-frequency words students typically see across all subject areas on standardized tests.
 These are words like “analyze” or “explain.”
 Tier 3 words are subject-specific terms like “sedimentary” for talking about rocks in science.
 The Word Up Project has proven to increase student test scores.
 Select the color that aligns with the grade level(s) you teach and do one lesson a week for review at the end of the year or throughout the year to prepare.

 If you have two weeks to go before your US History, Ancient World History or Modern World History exam, Flocabulary can help you review in just a few minutes each day.
-Watch one video on a topic and click the the lyrics.
+Watch one video on a topic and use the supplemental activities to support vocabulary acquisition.
 Is your exam sooner?
 Double or triple up on your videos.
-Either way, you’ll get all the key facts from each historical period.
+Either way, you’ll get all the key facts and vocabulary from each historical period.

 4. Translate Flocabulary